MessageBird vs Telnyx

 |---|---|---|---|---|---|

-Averaged across the date range, MessageBird shows a 0.00% daily error rate compared to 0.34% for Telnyx.
-The highest single-day error rate was 0.00% for MessageBird and 24.57% for Telnyx.
+Averaged across the date range, MessageBird shows a 0.00% daily error rate compared to 0.21% for Telnyx.
+The highest single-day error rate was 0.00% for MessageBird This peak coincided with a major incident reported on MessageBird's status page (Data Platform Degraded Performance - US-WEST region). and 24.57% for Telnyx.
 MessageBird demonstrates a lower error rate, indicating slightly more consistent availability during this period.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.